zquestz/plank-reloaded/README.md

 Check if "Restrict to Workspace" is enabled in preferences.
 When enabled, applications will only show up on the workspace they're active on.

+### How can application developers show counts or progress indicators on their dock icons?

+Plank Reloaded supports the [Unity LauncherAPI specification](https://wiki.ubuntu.com/Unity/LauncherAPI), which allows applications to display notification counts, progress bars, and other indicators on their dock icons.

 ## Reporting Bugs

 For Plank Reloaded specific issues, please report them here: